-Our CSA Program is 18 weeks, from June 11 to October 8, 2020.
+Our CSA Program is 18 weeks, from June 8 to October 5, 2023.

 When do I pick up my share of the harvest?

-Thursday’s from 3 p.m. – 6:15 p.m. only.
+Thursdays from 3 p.m. – 6:15 p.m. only.

 What other Local Food Shares can you purchase as a CSA member?

-Okanogan Producers Marketing Association (OPMA) Organic Fruit ShareBottom of Form
+Okanogan Producers Marketing Association (OPMA) Organic Fruit

 Is Carnation Farms Certified Organic?

+Our beautiful valley creates a harvest that is unique from a typical CSA.
 The growing season in the Snoqualmie Valley is challenging and very short for many of the heat-loving crops that most people love and expect from a farm share.

 How can I contact you about my CSA share?

 We communicate with you by email.
-When you become a CSA Member, you are added to our CSA email distribution list, which is secure, private and never shared with or sold to a third party.
+When you become a CSA Member, you are added to our CSA email distribution list, which is secure, private, and never shared with or sold to a third party.
 Please read your email from us, as we depend on email to communicate important information.
 Every week our Farm Share Members receive a newsletter with updates from the field, information about what’s in your share, recipes, and other farm-related events.